EMDR Therapy

 We check in with the body to notice any remaining tension or discomfort linked to the memory.
 If needed, this is processed further to support a sense of completion and ease.

-Each session ends with grounding and stabilisation.
-You leave the session feeling settled, oriented, and supported, even if processing continues over multiple sessions.
+Each session ends with a debrief and grounding.
+You leave the session feeling settled, oriented, and supported, even if processing is incomplete and continues over multiple sessions.
+You will be given a log to record what you notice between sessions.

 Phase 8: Re-evaluation

-At the start of subsequent sessions, we review how things have felt since the previous session.
+At the start of subsequent sessions, we review how things have felt since the previous session, reflecting on your log.
 This helps guide next steps, whether that involves further processing, integration work, or returning to resourcing and support.

 What to Expect from EMDR?